eddiechn/Chrysalis-App/README.md

 # Chrysalis: Social Mental Health App

+### This is a placeholder repository for the Chrysalis App.
+The full codebase is private, but this page provides an overview of the project and its goals.
+If you're a recruiter or developer interested in learning more about Chrysalis and our approach, feel free to reach out through the contact details below.
+We’d be happy to discuss the technical aspects and share insights into our development process!

 Chrysalis is a mobile application designed to foster a supportive community around mental health.
 Users answer a daily prompt related to mental well-being and are matched with peers based on the similarity of their responses, encouraging meaningful connections and conversations.

 ## Table of Contents